urob-ctu/docs/docs/backpropagation.md

 - **Forward pass**: The step in the backpropagation algorithm where the input data is passed through the network, and the output is calculated.
 - **Backward pass**: The step in the backpropagation algorithm where the gradient of the loss function with respect to the weights of the network is calculated.
 - **Vector-Jacobian product**: An efficient way to calculate the gradients in the backward pass using the chain rule.

+In practice, the backpropagation algorithm is implemented using automatic differentiation libraries such as TensorFlow and PyTorch.
+These libraries handle the computation of the gradients automatically, so you don't have to worry about the details of the backpropagation algorithm, while using them.
+However, understanding the backpropagation algorithm is essential for understanding how neural networks are trained.